hhaddock/havoc-communications/README.md

 ## Build

 Run `npm install` to install node dependencies.
-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Then `ng build` to build the project.
+The build artifacts will be stored in the generated `dist/` directory.
 Use the `--prod` flag for a production build.

 Then run the dev server command.

 ## Running unit tests